 First we study the impact of four types of misbehaviour that can be easily implemented with current hardware, whereby aggressive MAC settings are used.
-Specifically, we investigate the scenarios where a user seeks to obtain performance benefits by employing selfish configurations as follows: (i) contending with a CW{min} parameter half the default value ("CW{min} Halved"), (ii) disabling the Binary Exponential Backoff (BEB) mechanisms while keeping a smaller CW{min} setting ("CW{min} = CW{max}"),9 (iii) using a shorter interframe space post-backoff ("AIFS = SIFS"),10 and (iv) retaining the access to the medium for 6.413 ms by violating the TXOP{limit} parameter ("Large TXOP"), thus being able to send multiple frames upon a single transmission.
+Specifically, we investigate the scenarios where a user seeks to obtain performance benefits by employing selfish configurations as follows: (i) contending with a CWmin parameter half the default value ("CWmin Halved"), (ii) disabling the Binary Exponential Backoff (BEB) mechanisms while keeping a smaller CWmin setting ("CWmin=CWmax"), (iii) using a shorter interframe space post-backoff ("AIFS = SIFS"), and (iv) retaining the access to the medium for 6.413ms by violating the TXOPlimit parameter ("Large TXOP"), thus being able to send multiple frames upon a single transmission.

-In these scenarios we consider a simple network topology with one misbehaving station sharing the medium with two fair clients that contend for the channel using the default MAC parameters specified by the 802.11 standard (i.e., $CW{min} = 32$, $CW{max} = 1024$, AIFS = DIFS = 50 μ s, TXOP = 0).
-Each client is saturated and transmits 1,000-byte packets to the access point for a total duration of 3 minutes.
-We measure the throughput
+In these scenarios we consider a simple network topology with one misbehaving stations sharing the medium with two fair clients that contend for the channel using the default MAC parameters specified by the 802.11 standard (i.e. $CW{min} = 32$ , $CW{max} = 1024$ , AIFS = DIFS = $50\mu$ s, TXOP = 0).
+Each client is saturated and transmits 1,000byte packets to the access point for a total duration of 3 minutes.
+We measure the throughput and attempt rate of each station under each scenario, with and without the policing algorithm running at the AP, and repeating 10 times each test to compute average and 95% confidence intervals with good statistical significance.